+If you are a buyer, be aware that the more expensive the item, the more prevalent the scams...
+"Vehicle for sale" requires an especially suspicious eye.
+Craigslist says that offers to ship cars after purchase are 100% fraudulent.
 How it works: You see a vehicle listed at a very low price.
 When you communicate with the seller, you learn that the car is overseas and must be shipped.
 You will receive a complicated message detailing a complicated method of payment (through an escrow service, Western Union, etc.).
 Don’t bite.
 Do stop all communication with the "seller."
 If the listing is still online, flag it (all ads have a special area in the upper-right-hand corner to do this).
 If enough people flag a listing, Craigslist will pull it -- and you will help prevent other people from being burned.

-In this book about selling literary properties to Hollywood I open with "Hollywood Rules" (that change constantly) and I close with a directory of people who can buy and sell your work.
-It's the best book about navigating Hollywood that I've written and my fourth on the subject.
+In this book about selling to Hollywood I open with "Hollywood Rules" (that change constantly) and close with a directory of people who can buy and sell your work.
+Although the basic information is still valid, the contacts in the back are obviously not up to date.

-One thing that I wrote about in the book is a "Hollywood Open Resource" - a revolving list of contact information that could be updated by anyone and shared.
+I've always helped people connect.
 I spent two years working for free with a couple of guys who started Filmtracker.com which later merged with Baseline Hollywood, only to quit when a creep from Madonna's organization wanted me "fired" because I wouldn't let him in a forum of mine.
 I saw those guys steal contact information from Variety and Hollywood Reporter repeatedly, and I got sick of witnessing such practices.

 Referred to by some aspiring screenwriters as a Hollywood bible, this book evolved from my own success and frustrations and contained more practical advice than any other of its kind.